truenas/middleware/docs/userguide/freenas_storage.rst

 |volume1.png|

 .. |volume1.png| image:: images/volume1.png
-    :width: 4.5in
+    :width: 4.9in
     :height: 4.5in

-If you click the entry for a pool, four buttons will appear at the bottom of the screen.
+If you click the entry for a pool, several buttons will appear at the bottom of the screen.
 In order from left to right, these buttons are used to perform the
 following:

 **Detach Volume:** allows you to either export the pool or to delete the contents of the pool, depending upon the choice you make in the screen shown in
 Figure 8.1l.
 The "Detach Volume" screen displays the current used space and indicates if there are any shares, provides checkboxes to "Mark the disks as new
-(destroy data)" and to "Delete all shares related to this volume", asks if you are sure that you want to do this, and the browser will turn red to alert you that you are about to do something that will make the data inaccessible.
+(destroy data)" and to "Also delete the share's configuration", asks if you are sure that you want to do this, and the browser will turn red to alert you that you are about to do something that will make the data inaccessible.
 **If you do not check the box to mark the disks as new, the volume will be exported.** This means that the data is not destroyed and the volume can be re-imported at a later time.
 If you will be moving a ZFS pool from one system to another, perform this export action first as it flushes any unwritten data to